Ladzboy65/DarkMythos/README.md

 - Smite - You're smited.
 - Ignition - You're set on fire.
 - Inventory Curse - You lose a random item from your inventory besides the spell book.
+- Armor Destroyer - Destroys some, if not all, of your armor

 ## Credits